oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 TDD works really well with pair programming.
 One programmer can drive to make a failing test and make it pass, then swap the driver.

-Read more about different approaches to use TDD that we follow in something called [Global Day of Code Retreat](http://javicaria.github.io/Global-Day-of-Coderetreat/).
+Read more about different approaches to use TDD that we followed in something called [Global Day of Code Retreat](http://javicaria.github.io/Global-Day-of-Coderetreat/).

 ## _All I work on is bugs and legacy code, I need to fix a bug, how can I do TDD?_

 It´s true, TDD is test driven development, so that legacy code wasn´t developed with that philosophy in mind.
-Most of the times, Legacy code doesn´t even have unit test around it, and sometimes the quality of that legacy code is not even right (remember those 4000-lines-long methods?).
+Most of the times, Legacy code doesn´t even have unit tests around it, and sometimes the quality of that legacy code is not even right (remember those 4000-lines-long methods?).
 Legacy code is not easy to test.

+To sum up:

+> We can´t use TDD to unit test Legacy code.

 In that case all we can do is Unit Testing.
-One of the approaches that Michael Feathers recommends in his book _Working Effectively with Legacy code_ when he needs to touch some legacy code, before any other thing, he writes a bunch of unit tests around it.
+One of the approaches that _Michael Feathers_ recommends in his book _Working Effectively with Legacy code_ when he needs to touch some legacy code, before any other thing, he writes a bunch of unit tests around it.
 Then we can safely apply refactoring techniques, making it easier and safer to modify.
+This is a great book if you work mainly doing hot fixes for existing code.

-It also works when we have to add a little bit of functionality to the legacy code: we can loosely couple the new code and do TDD for our new feature.
+The same applies when we have to add a little bit of functionality to the legacy code: we can loosely couple the new code and do TDD for our new feature.
 Mockings and Stubs can help a lot with that.

-The same happens when we write the code first and then we need to add unit tests for it, sometimes it´s really hard to do those tests for that piece of code.
-I´m sure you remember some previous experiences similar to that.
-I know it wasn´t easy and you ended up not writing those tests because it was nearly impossible.
+The same happens when we write the code first and then we need to add unit tests for it, sometimes it´s really hard to do those tests for the piece of code we´ve just written.
+I´m sure it wasn´t easy and you sometimes you ended up not writing those tests because it was nearly impossible.
 That´s not pretty but no worries, I´ve done the same.
+With TDD you don´t have the same problem.

-If you don´t have even a testing framework, go and search for it.
+If you don´t even have even a testing framework when you start a new job, go and search for it.
 Are you a Cobol developer and you start a new project without unit tests?
-Go and search for "Unit test cobol" in Google, I bet there is already something for you out there.
+Go and search for "Unit test cobol" in Google, I bet there is something out there for you.

 ## _This TDD is outdated, now I need to use BDD, isn´t it?_

 To TDD or BDD?
 That is the question.

 For me the answer is quite straight, it is the same thing with different names.
 BDD arose apparently because unit tests written in TDD style didn´t describe the user´s desired behavior correctly, it was quite too technical.
 I have never seen such a problem, I try to do TDD describing behavior in the unit tests.
 Here you have a naming conversion between TDD and BDD:

-Test Driven Development            Behavioral Driven Development Arrange                            Given
+Test Driven Development            Behavioral Driven Development

+Arrange                            Given

 Act                                When

 Assert                             Then

 So basically they are the same things with different names.
 In our example we followed a more TDD approach by using MSpec tests.
 Let me show you how those tests are translated using MSTests, with a more pure TDD approach: